hughsheehy/The_NoBS_Manifesto/README.md

 	1. No jargon is allowed

-	2. The measure of success is business success
+	2. The measure of team success is overall business success

 	3. Trade offs always exist.
 Make them explicit.
 Use dollars to decide.